-On November 27th, Nicola Costa, CEO and Founder of Impact46, an impact accelerator, shared his experience and insights into what makes an effective and successful non-profit at a public event being run as part of the School of Global Studies Masters in Social Innovation and Sustainability, with Thammasat University.
+On November 27th, Nicola Costa, CEO and Founder of Impact46, an impact accelerator, shared his experience and insights into what makes an effective and successful non-profit at a public event organised by the Masters in Social Innovation and Sustainability at Thammasat University.
 As part of Impact46, Nicola works with non-profits and social enterprises to share tools and resources to strengthen their approach, to maximize the impact they can have in the world.

 During his time with us he talked about the role of Non-Governmental Organizations in society, some common weaknesses found across NGOs, and the key ingredients which NGOs should embrace in order to be successful.

 NGOs are a critical force in driving innovation and social impact around the globe; be it providing youth leadership education, creating opportunities for refugees, or addressing mental health at scale.
 It is an interesting time in the space of NGO funding; as impact investment is rising, and Corporate Social Responsibility programs are starting to focus on longer term partnerships rather than one-off projects, there is a sizeable opportunity for NGOs to capitalize on this new wave of avenues for support and investment.